Top 5 WhatsApp Hacking Methods Hackers Use Every Day

 - “Download documents”

-- When scanned, the account mirrors on the hacker’s device
+- The account, when scanned, shows on the hacker’s device

-Why it works: Users rarely check active sessions.
+Why it works: Users rarely check live sessions.

-Protection Tip: Regularly review WhatsApp Web sessions and log out unknown devices.
+Protection Tip: Periodically check your WhatsApp Web sessions and log out any unknown devices.

 3. Phishing Links & Fake Support Messages

-Victims click the link and enter details, unknowingly giving hackers access.
+Victims click the link and enter details and unknowingly provide access to hackers

 4. Malicious APKs and Fake WhatsApp Mods